victorplesco/PP-TABASCO_MEXCOV_19/README.md

   Context
 </h2>

 The COVID-19 pandemic in Mexico is part of the ongoing worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The virus was confirmed to have reached Mexico in February 2020.
 However, the National Council of Science and Technology (CONACYT) reported two cases of COVID-19 in mid-January 2020 in the states of Nayarit and Tabasco, one case per state.
-As of August 23, there had been 560,164 confirmed cases of COVID-19 in Mexico and 60,480 reported deaths.
+As of July 18, there had been 338,913 confirmed cases of COVID-19 in Mexico and 38,888 reported deaths.

 <h2>
   Content